-During winter months, the track is open for practice when the temperature is ABOVE 40 degree Fahrenheit.
-When the temperature is 40 degrees or below, the track is closed.
-Restrooms may/may not be closed in the winter months.
+During winter months, the track is open for practice only when the temperature is ABOVE 40°F. When the temperature is 40°F or below, the track is closed.
+Restrooms may or may not be closed in the winter months.
 BOD will send notifications of restroom status.